homer0/aurelia-class-enhancements/README.md

 }
 ```

-Is that simple!
-Just like a regular component/service.

-This the feature that makes this library Aurelia-specific.
+> This is the feature that makes this library Aurelia-specific.

 ### Enhance an enhancement

-As mentioned above, dependency injection is the only thing that makes this library Aurelia-specific, and it's an "optional feature", which means that you can enhance any kind of class.
+Since the library was made to enhance any kind of class, that means that you could also enhance an enhancement class.

 Let's take the example about dependency injection and move the events part to another enhancement: